 - Be currently enrolled in a graduate academic program.

 - Be current members of Div.
 35 and Section VI.
 Non-members are welcome to apply and agree to become a member of Div.
 35 and Section VI once selected to be the award recipient.
-Membership information and application can be found on our membership brochure (PDF, 175KB).
+Membership information and application can be found on the Section VI webpage.
 Nominations including self-nominations are welcome.

 Devon S. Isaacs